- Basic Equipment: Defibrillator, ventilator, and trauma sets are vital.

 - Selection Criteria: Question the ambulance's equipment and personnel competence.

 Seeing an ambulance as just sirens and lights is a big misconception.
-A modern ambulance must have equipment as much as a small intensive care unit and a trained team who knows how to use it.
-[1][2] In this article, we summarize the basic equipment and team standards that should be in modern ambulances.
+A modern ambulance must carry equipment comparable to a small intensive care unit and a trained team that knows how to use it [1][2].
+The summary below maps the equipment and team requirements against the 2025 Turkish ambulance regulation (Article 7) and the European standard TSE EN 1789:2014 (medical vehicles for road ambulances).

 Basic Equipment That Should Be in Modern Ambulances

-Major equipment expected to be found in an Emergency Aid Ambulance complying with Ministry of Health regulations: [4]
+Major equipment expected to be found in an Emergency Aid Ambulance complying with Ministry of Health regulations and the EN 1789 classification [4]:

 Team Standards: Staffing Requirements by Ambulance Type